eagleflo/mpyq/README.md

 script that can be run from anywhere, provided that you have added Python's bin directory to your PATH environment variable.

-Note that the command line interface part of mpyq uses the argparse module, which was included into Python's standard library in version 2.7.
-If you didn't install mpyq from PyPI and you wish to use the command line interface part with Python 2.6, you should install argparse from PyPI manually.

 ## Usage

 ### As a library